 The total number of compounds in the library is 730.

 Fig.1.
-Example of PKA ligand complex structure obtained after docking calculations for a compound from the Life Chemicals PKA Focused Library.
+Example of PKA-ligand complex obtained after docking calculations for compound F1609-1195 from the Life Chemicals PKA Focused Library.

 - Cho YS, Park YG, Lee YN, Kim MK, Bates S, Tan L, Cho-Chung YS.
 Extracellular protein kinase A as a cancer biomarker: its expression by tumor cells and reversal by a myristate-lacking Calpha and RIIbeta subunit overexpression.
 Proc Natl Acad Sci U S A, 2000, 97(2), 835-840.